sudhirdhumal289/SquareCordovaIntegration/README.md

 Sub Step from Step 3 - "Update your Info.plist" can be skipped.
 Plugin will auto configure this.

 ## Pair the card reader

+NOTE: Square SDK needs to be authorized before initiating the pairing.

 ```javascript
 window['squarereader'].pairCardReaders(function () {